kgxsz/devops-101/part-two/README.md

 You're ready to create your first stack!

 ## Create your first stack
-We're going to be using the Cloudformation module within the AWS cli to create a stack.
-Try `aws cloudformation help` at any point if you want to know more about how to use Cloudformation.
+We're going to be using the CloudFormation module within the AWS cli to create a stack.
+Try `aws cloudformation help` at any point if you want to know more about how to use CloudFormation.

 In order to create a stack, we'll need to create a **template** to describe a set of resources, or a *stack* of resources.
-We'll feed that template file to the Cloudformation module and it will go and create that stack of resources remotely in your AWS account.
+We'll feed that template file to the CloudFormation module and it will go and create that stack of resources remotely in your AWS account.
 Let's start with something simple.

 Now, if you haven't already done so, pull down this repository and open `part-two/templates/template-one.json`.
 You should see the following: